A Mean Field Game of Optimal Portfolio Liquidation: The mean-field game

-We also see that when the impact of interaction is strong, then the players trade very fast initially and slowly afterwards.
-The intuitive reason is that, when the interaction is strong, an individual player would benefit from trading fast slightly before his competitors start trading in order to avoid the negative drift generated by the mean-field interaction.
-As all the players are statistically identical, they ``coordinate'' on an equilibrium trading strategy as depicted in Figure 1.
+When $\kappa \to \infty$, then $\xi^*_0\rightarrow \infty$ while $\xi^*_t\rightarrow 0$ for $t>0$.
+That is, when the impact of interaction is very strong, then the players trade very fast initially and very slowly afterwards.
+The intuitive reason is that in this case an individual player would benefit from trading fast slightly before his competitors start trading in order to avoid the negative drift generated by the mean-field interaction.
+As all the players are statistically identical, they ``coordinate'' on an equilibrium trading strategy as depicted in Figure 2.
 Thus, our model provides a possible explanation for large price increases or decreases in markets with strategically interacting players with similar preferences.